Albert P. Brewer High School

 Albert P. Brewer Area Vocational and High School is part of the Morgan County School System.
 The school is in the foot hills of the Appalachian Mountains near Florette, Alabama.
 The grounds are approximately 80 acres.
 Its mascot is the Patriot, and its colors are red, white, and blue.
 Brewer is the largest high school in the Morgan County System and is classified as a 5A school by the Alabama High School Athletic Association.
 Brewer's biggest rivals in sports have traditionally been Hartselle, Arab and most recently Priceville.

 History

 Albert P. Brewer Area Vocational and High School was created in 1972 by combining grades 10-12 from seven area high schools.

 The school evolved from combining the five high schools of Cotaco, Eva, Ryan, Union Hill, and Priceville.
 Also, the other high schools in the Morgan County School System send their vocational and JROTC students to Brewer.
 In 1981 the 9th graders were also moved to Brewer.
 Beginning with the 2001-2002 school year, Priceville High School began removing one grade each year to become a high school again.
-Therefore, Brewer's student body now consists of students from five feeder schools: Cotaco, Eva, Union Hill, Lacey's Spring, and Sparkman.
+Brewer's student body currently consists of students from four feeder schools: Cotaco, Eva, Lacey's Spring, and Union Hill.

 The construction of Brewer cost 2 million dollars in 1972, which would be about 12 million dollars in 2020.